-Sexual Assault with An Object- To use an object or instrument to unlawfully penetrate, however slightly, the genital or anal opening of the body of another person, forcibly and/or against that person's will or not forcibly or against the person's will in instances where the
+Sexual Assault with An Object- To use an object or instrument to unlawfully penetrate, however slightly, the genital or anal opening of the body of another person, forcibly and/or against that person's will or not forcibly or against the person's will in instances where the unwillingness to an act.

-6 "Physically incapacitated" means bodily impaired or handicapped and substantially limited in ability to resist or flee.

-7 "Physically helpless" means unconscious, asleep, or for any other reason physically unable to communicate unwillingness to an act.
+&lt;sup>6 "Physically incapacitated" means bodily impaired or handicapped and substantially limited in ability to resist or flee.
+"Physically helpless" means unconscious, asleep, or for any other reason physically unable to communicate victim is incapable of giving consent because of his/her youth or because of his/her temporary or permanent mental or physical incapacity.

-8 Meaning any offense classified as a forcible or nonforcible sex offense under the uniform crime reporting (UCR) system of the Federal Bureau of Investigation.
+&lt;sup>8 Meaning any offense classified as a forcible or nonforcible sex offense under the uniform crime reporting (UCR) system of the Federal Bureau of Investigation.
 20 U.S.C. § 1092(t)(6)(A)(v).